starfortai/starfortai.github.io/README.md

 "Stories are at the core of human experience, and every technological change paves the way for new forms of stories."

-We create engaging AI-powered interactive stories as 3D AI games for kids to read, play and chat.
+We create engaging AI-powered interactive stories, i.e., 3D games + AI agents, for kids to read, play and chat.
 * Educational experts or parents design stories, and the Starfort platform automatically generates games.
 * AI agents of various roles such as coaches and neighbors can talk, interact, guide and inspire children.
 * Society, economics and business enlightenment (Starfort Coins).